audwofla/hint-of-blue/README.md

 - Increase `Drive` to add distortion (non-linear soft clipping).
 - Tweak `Bias` to offset the waveform before clipping (useful for asymmetrical distortion).

-## Troubleshooting

-- If the plugin or host crashes during parameter access, verify that `AudioProcessorValueTreeState` (`apvts`) is constructed before UI attachments are created and that attachments use the correct parameter IDs.
-- Check parameter default values and ranges in `PluginProcessor.cpp::createParameters()`.